 - High Rewards: This comes with a high Risk and Return relationship wherein the Short Seller makes super profits in case of wild fluctuations in the Stock moving in favor of the investor.

-- Ownership not required: The Trader does not require to hold the Stock in order to trade
+- Ownership is not required: The Trader does not require to hold the Stock in order to trade.

-- Monitor and Control of investment: The Trader can secure his position by applying the various limits, or Market price orders in order to cover his position so that he is secured by any kind of loss ahead.
+- Monitor and Control of investment: The Trader can secure his position by applying for the various limits or Market price orders in order to cover his position so that he is secured by any kind of loss ahead.

-Following are disadvantages of a short sale of stocks.
+The following are the disadvantages of a short sale of stocks.

 - High Risk: Since it is in the F&O market, the risk of losing a high amount of funds is more.

 - Subject to Lenders Approval: Short Sale in a real estateShort Sale In A Real EstateA short sale in real estate is the owner’s act of selling away a mortgaged property for a price lower than the due amount of the loan taken against it.
 While a third party purchases the property, the amount from the deal is received by the lender. transaction comes with a NOC from the existing lenders to settle at a low value of the property.

 - High Margins: The Traders need to keep a high amount of margins with the Broker thereby securing his Financial interest in the event of.

 - Regulations: There are various regulations set by the SEC and the Stock Exchanges in entering into a Short Sale transaction in the Financial market.